AbdellahRAISSOUNI/barbaros/docs/authentication.md

 2. Client fills out the registration form with:
    - First name
    - Last name
-   - Email address
    - Phone number
    - Password (with confirmation)
+   - Optional: Date of birth, address
 3. System validates the input:
    - Checks for required fields
-   - Validates email format
+   - Validates phone number format
    - Ensures password meets complexity requirements
    - Confirms passwords match
-4. System checks for duplicate email
+4. System checks for duplicate phone number
 5. If validation passes:
    - Password is hashed using bcrypt
    - New client record is created